AdamBoley/The-Space-Marine-Legions/README.md

 ### **Font**

 The Gothic A1 font-family was chosen for the text content for two reasons.
 First, it is a sans-serif font, and is both clean and sober.
-Secondly, the Gothic style feastures heavily in the Warhammer setting, with Gothic architecture, a Gothic language and a generally dark, bleak theme.
+Secondly, the Gothic style feastures heavily in the Warhammer setting, with Gothic architecture, a language called Gothic, and a generally dark, bleak theme that is the hallmark of the Gothic theme.

 The Open Sans font-family was chosen for the heading elements because the bold version of the Gothic A1 font-family has an uneven design that is somewhat jarring and has a slightly comical effect.
 Open Sans is a clean, legible, even font.